 Estación Biológica el Banco

 Located in the community of el Banco on the Pacific Coast of Guatemala, Estación Biológica el Banco is a community based biological station.
 It was established by Asociación Fundaselva de Guatemala and Indigo Expeditions in 2017 to monitor populations of endangered sea turtles.
-Protecting the nesting beaches is a crucial part of our conservation work to ensure the continued survival of sea turtles at el Banco.
+Protecting the nesting beaches is a crucial part of our sea turtle conservation work to ensure the continued survival of sea turtles at el Banco.

 Make a Donation